blkpvnthr/blkpvnthr/README.md

 ## 📊 Background
 I'm currently pursuing a degree in Data Science at UMGC, enhancing my expertise with professional certificates in Stock Trading, Python for Data Science, and Quantum Software Development.
 I bring a unique blend of programming skills, statistical analysis, and technical knowledge to my projects.

-## 💡 What I Work On
-- **Web Development:** Creating secure, scalable web applications for NASA and research projects at Johns Hopkins University Applied Physics Laboratory (JHUAPL).
-Specializing in full-stack development with PHP and modern frameworks to deliver impactful solutions.
-- **Algorithmic Trading & Quantum Computing:** Developing data-driven trading strategies enhanced by machine learning models and exploring the integration of quantum algorithms to optimize performance.
-- **Real-Time Data Processing:** Building high-performance systems for quantitative finance and research, addressing complex challenges with cutting-edge technologies.

 ## 🎯 Current Goals
 - Driving innovation in web applications at JHUAPL to support NASA and critical research projects